Ambassador shooting: Russia pushes back on Turkey's Gulenist claim

 But Turkey's government accuses the movement of being behind a failed coup in July -- an allegation Gulen denies.
 Ankara has demanded that the United States extradite the cleric.

-Meanwhile, Russian President Vladimir Putin will delay his annual news conference on Thursday in order to pay his respects to the slain ambassador, whose funeral will be held that day, Russian state-run news agency Sputnik reported.
+Meanwhile, Russian President Vladimir Putin will delay his annual news conference in order to pay his respects to the slain ambassador, whose funeral will be held Thursday, Russian state-run news agency Sputnik reported.

 Shooter: 'Don't forget Aleppo!'